maxcan/meteor-hamlet-handlebars/README.md

 ## WARNING, this is very flaky.
 Due to some hard coding by the MDG guys, all hamlet templates need to go into the `client/lib` directory.

+### Updated for meteor 0.6.5.  warning above may not apply

 meteor-hamlet-handlebars
 ========================